 Japanese Contemporary Ceramics

-These works reflect a deep respect for and appreciation of nature’s rhythms, layers, colors and self-organizing forces.
-They show that Across cultures and continents the spirit of place continues as a central theme uniting art and tradition.
+We encourage you to explore the connections between these two media in representing the complexity and beauty of the landscape.
+These works show a deep respect for and appreciation of nature’s rhythms, layers, colors and self-organizing forces.
+Across cultures and continents the spirit of place continues as a central theme uniting art and tradition.

 The master clay artists in the exhibition are Yamada Hikaru, Hoshino Kayoko, Matsui Kosei, Wada Morihiro, Fujino Sachiko, Hoshino Satoru and Sakiyama Takayuki.
 Photographs are by Barry Fellman.

 We are grateful to Carol and Jeffrey Horvitz for their tireless efforts to bring this important genre of contemporary Japanese art to the west, and for inviting us to organize this exhibition of signature works from their collection.